trenta-io/rainier-UI-gtk/README.md

 Rainier GTK Theme
 ===========

-Derived from the Xenite GTK theme
+Derived from the Arc GTK theme

 A nice, simple theme specially modified for Trenta OS.